jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 *  file manager desktop icons
 *  icons in menus and buttons

 Various [custom themes](http://www.noobslab.com/p/themes-icons.html "Themes") exist for Ubuntu.
 Some Ubuntu users went beyond changing the standard theme and implemented a copy of the Mac OSX theme called [MacBuntu](http://www.noobslab.com/2015/05/mbuntu-y-macbuntu-transformation-pack.html "MacBUnut") and also Windows 7 & 8 themes called [Mindows](http://www.noobslab.com/2015/06/do-you-like-windows-look-and-feel-but.html "Mindows").
 Additional Ubuntu Icons matching the [Windows 7 & 8 icons](http://www.noobslab.com/2014/04/make-your-ubuntulinux-mint-look-like.html "Icons") can be installed as well.
 Also themes touch on issues of usability.
-[Ubuntu Touch theme](http://www.noobslab.com/2015/01/ubuntu-touch-theme-released-for-ubuntu.html "Ubuntu Touch") re-aligns Ubuntu to work on a tablet or phone and considers touch points more important then mouse and keyboard actions.
+[Ubuntu Touch theme](http://www.noobslab.com/2015/01/ubuntu-touch-theme-released-for-ubuntu.html "Ubuntu Touch") re-aligns Ubuntu to work on a tablet or phone and considers touch points more important then mouse and keyboard actions, but recent development on the Ubuntu Touch project has sadly ended.

-### Gnome 3 Features on Fedora 22
+### Gnome 3.2x Features

 ![*GNOME 3*](images/Chapter-04/activities-overview-3.16-711x400.png "GNOME 3")